microchip-pic-avr-examples/pic16f18076-rw-external-memory-mplab-mcc/README.md

     return data;
 }
 ```
-The eepromReadByte() function fills an array with the READ_OPCODE and specified address then uses SPI1_BufferExchange() to read the data located at the specified address on the external EEPROM.
+The eepromReadByte() function fills an array with the READ_OPCODE and specified address, then uses SPI1_BufferExchange() to read the data located at the specified address on the external EEPROM.

 #### eepromReadBlock()
 ```C